platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 #### Allocated resource usage estimate

-The resources consumed by your applications and services (CPU, RAM, and storage) are allocated resources.
+The resources consumed by your applications and services (CPU, RAM, and storage) are allocated resources.</br>
-Here's how {{% vendor/name %}} calculates how much allocated resource usage may cost you: `unit price x current allocation x prorated quantity`
+Here's how {{% vendor/name %}} calculates how much allocated resource usage may cost you: `unit price x current allocation x prorated quantity`.

 | Item                 | Description |
 | -------------------- | ----------- |